-The profile of our undergraduates is distinctive as illustrated by the information displayed in Table 1 and in the profile in Appendix J.1 [A102].
-Queens College serves a relatively large number of students traditionally underrepresented in higher education, yet with a one-year retention rate of 85% and a six-year graduation rate of 58% for freshmen and 62% for transfers, institutional performance measures are stronger than might be predicted, and Queens College ranks at or near the top on these measures within CUNY.
-As discussed in sections III and IV, the College continues to invest in strategies to raise student success rates for all its students.
+The profile of our undergraduates is distinctive as illustrated by the information displayed in Table 1 and in the profile in Appendix J.1.
+Queens College serves a relatively large number of students traditionally underrepresented in higher education, yet, with a one-year retention rate of 85% and a six-year graduation rate of 60% for freshmen and 62% for transfers, institutional performance measures are stronger than might be predicted, and Queens College ranks at or near the top on these measures within CUNY.
+QC has an 88% success and progress rate; 88% of our entering students either graduated or are still enrolled at a higher education institution four years later for freshmen, and two years later for transfers, as shown in QC's College Portrait for the Voluntary System of Accountability [4].
+As discussed in Chapters 3, 4, and 5, the College continues to invest in strategies to raise student success rates for all its students.

 More than one quarter of undergraduates attend part time, one quarter are over age 25, and there are somewhat more female undergraduates (56%) than males.
 Approximately half of Queens College's undergraduates work at least part time while going to school (13% work more than 20 hours per week).
-Between 40% and 50% come from families with household income below \$30,0001, 45% receive Pell Grants, and 33% are in the first generation of their families to attend college.
+Between 40% and 50% come from families with household income below \$30,000,1 45% receive Pell Grants, and 33% are in the first generation of their families to attend college.
 One-third of our students were born outside the US and 43% have a first language other than English.
+The vast majority of undergraduates commute to the campus by public transportation, bicycle, or car; 1% live in our residential facility, the Summit Apartments.